ga-wdi-boston/js-scope/README.md

 1) Lookup firstName in GlobalScope.
 Set it's value to 'John'.
 2) Lookup lastName in GlobalScope.
 Set it's value.
 3) Lookup age in GlobalScope.
 Set it's value.
 4) Lookup displayPerson, firstName and lastName in GlobalScope.
-5) Execute displayPerson function
+5) Execute displayPerson function.

 **Now we'll look up variables in the inner displayPerson scope.**

 6) Lookup fname, lname, prefix, fullName in displayPerson scope.
 7) Set there values.
 8) Lookup getFullName in displayPerson scope.
 9) Execute getFullName function.

 **Now we'll look up variables in the inner getFullName scope.**

 10) Lookup fullName, prefix, fname and lname variables in getFullName scope.
 NOT FOUND.
 10.1) Lookup fullName, prefix, fname, lname variables in displayPerson scope.
 FOUND.
 Get their values.

 11) Lookup suffix in getFullName scope.
 NOT FOUND.
 11.1) Lookup suffix in displayPerson scope.
 NOT FOUND.
 11.2) Lookup suffix in outer, Global, scope.
 NOT FOUND.
 11.3) Cause a reference error.

 #### Remove suffix and continue.